Yes, that happened back in 2011

 The best single day was 801 unique visitors.

-The entire time, my only method to monetizing traffic was installing Google AdSense in a few spots on the website.
+The entire time, my only method of monetizing traffic was installing Google AdSense in a few spots on the website.
 Each time a visitor clicked on an ad, I received anywhere from $0.01 to $1.00.
 If I was lucky, a click would end up being more than $1.

 Over the 8 month period with high traffic, I earned approximately $1,000 total through these 3rd party ads being placed on my website.